dodevops/cloudcontrol/README.md

 * Environment AWS_MFA_ARN: ARN of the MFA device to use to log in
 ### azure

 Can be used to connect to infrastructure in the Azure cloud.
-Because we&#x27;re using a container, a device login will happen, requiring the user to go to a website, enter a code and login.
+Because we're using a container, a device login will happen, requiring the user to go to a website, enter a code and login.
 This only happens once during initialization phase.